 However, before you make a decision, it’s best to reflect on your circumstances to see which path is best for you.
-There are times when renting a home is a better option than buying one.
+Getting a loan from a lender and obtaining a mortgage is a big commitment.
+There are times when renting a home for monthly payments is a better option than buying one.

-Keep reading to find out about what you should know before you buy a house while on active duty as a member of the US military.
+Keep reading to find out about what you should know before you buy a home, get a loan, or obtain a mortgage while on active duty as a member of the US military.

 Understand That Buying a Home Is a Long-Term Commitment

-If you buy a house, you should be prepared to live in it for at least a decade or longer.
-If you’re still on active duty, you might only have three or four-year assignments before you are moved to a different location.
-In this case, buying a home may not be the best course of action to take.
+If you buy a home, you should be prepared to live in it for at least a decade or longer.
+If you’re still on duty, you might only have three or four-year assignments before you are moved to a different location.
+In this case, buying a home and obtaining loans may not be the best course of action to take.

 You may also think about buying a home as an investment, which can also be a good idea.
 However, if you don’t have the time, money, and experience to rent your house when you're deployed or flip a house, it’s better not to venture into this.